PiresMA/Ehrenfest_Urn_Model/README.md

 * [7]Kao, Yee-Mou, and Pi-Gang Luan.
 "Poincaré cycle of a multibox Ehrenfest urn model with directed transport."
 Physical Review E 67.3 (2003): 031101.
 * [8] Nagler, Jan.
 "Directed and undirected multiurn models in a one-dimensional ring."
 Physical Review E 72.5 (2005): 056129.
 * [9] Luan, Pi-Gang, and Yee-Mou Kao.
 "Drifting diffusion on a circle as continuous limit of a multiurn Ehrenfest model."
 Physical Review E 69.2 (2004): 022102.
+* Tseng, Chun-Hsiung, Yee-Mou Kao, and Chi-Ho Cheng.
+"Ehrenfest urn model with interaction."
+Physical Review E 96.3 (2017): 032125.
+* Meerson, Baruch, and Pini Zilber.
+"Large deviations of a long-time average in the Ehrenfest urn model."
+Journal of Statistical Mechanics: Theory and Experiment 2018.5 (2018): 053202.